Mariko Hill

 Mariko Tabitha Hill (born 20 November 1995) is a Hong Kong cricketer who plays for Hong Kong women's national cricket team and is a former captain.
 She has represented Hong Kong at 2010 Asian Games and the 2014 Asian Games.
 In May 2021, she was named in the Jade Jets' squad for the 2021 Hong Kong Women's Premier League.
-In April 2022, it was announced that she would be training with Northern Diamonds for the upcoming season.
-In May 2022, she was added to the side's full squad, and made her debut for the side on 29 May against North West Thunder.
+In April 2022, it was announced that she would be training with Northern Diamonds for the upcoming season, whilst other overseas experience include the Women's Big Bash League in Melbourne and Middlesex county cricket in the UK.
+In May 2022, she was added to the side's full squad, and made her debut for the Diamonds on 29 May against North West Thunder.

 On 19 November 2023, Hill took her first Women's Twenty20 International (WT20I) five wicke haul with 5/2 against Tanzania.

 On 11 February 2024, Hill made her maiden WT20I century, scoring 100 not out against the Maldives at the ACC Women's Premier Cup in Malaysia.